tarwn/lessthandot-hugo/blogs/content/posts/2015-12-19-how-i-hire-developers.md

 The devil is in the details.

 The application is not a formality, it is the first piece of information we are going to see about a candidate and will help us understand if there is a reason to continue further.
-We include some “optional” questions that ask about learning styles, great customer experiences, and so on.
+We include some "optional" questions that ask about learning styles, great customer experiences, and so on.
 We include a note in the job description to fill out all of the optional questions.
 This filters for folks that are excited about the role, care enough about their next role to read the whole description, and have attention to detail.

 Providing a resume and application queues the candidate up for internal review and, if they pass muster, will lead to the Technical Screen (Step 2), followed by the Phone Screen (Step 3).